William E. Colby Award Winner:

-New Alvin York book coming next spring.
+New Alvin York book on sale now:

 This is the first full-length biography of Alvin York in decades.
 In Alvin York, Mastriano meticulously examines York's youth in the hills of east Tennessee, his service in the Great War, and his return to a quiet civilian life dedicated to charity.
 By reviewing artifacts recovered from the battlefield, using military terrain analysis, forensic study, and research in both German and American archives, Mastriano takes his over 20 years of York study and reconstructs the events of October 8 and corroborates the recorded accounts.